FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 ---
-title: Using Postgresql with Node-RED
+title: Using PostgreSQL with Node-RED
-subtitle: Guide to integrating Postgresql database into Node-red Applications.
+subtitle: Guide to integrating PostgreSQL database into Node-RED Applications for Storing, Updating, and Querying Data
-description: Guide to integrating Postgresql database into Node-red Applications.
+description: Guide to integrating PostgreSQL database into Node-RED Applications for Storing, Updating, and Querying Data
 date:
 authors: ["sumit-shinde"]
 image: /blog/2024/02/images/postgresql_with_node-red_Inventory_management_system.png